bhashettypreethi/Author-Page/README.md

 ## 2: Build & Deploy Webpage

-1. Install dependencies.
-Run `npm install` (Make sure you are inside `Krikey/my-react-app` directory).
+1. To install dependencies run `npm install` (Make sure current directory is `Krikey/my-react-app`).
 2. Run the command `npm run build` to build the project which creates a build folder containing the optimized production build.
 3. Run the command `npm run dev` to start client and server scripts.
 Client renders on port 3000, server on port 4000.
-4. Make sure there are no other processes running on port `3000` and `4000`.

-    - If you encounter an error saying some process is already running on the above ports run
+    - If you encounter an error saying some process is already running on the above ports do the following.

+        To kill any processes running on port 4000

           lsof -ti:4000 | xargs kill

-      to kill any processes running on port 4000 and run
+        To kill any processes running on port 3000

           lsof -ti:3000 | xargs kill

-      to kill any processes running on port 3000.

 5. Access the application at http://localhost:3000 to view the list of top 10 performing authors.